Shard theory for $g$-fans: Shards

 \section{Shards}

 In the rest of this paper, let $A$ be a finite dimensional algebra which is $g$-finite (hence $\Sigma(A)$ is complete).
 In this section, we define shards for $g$-fan $\Sigma(A)$ and study their fundamental properties.
 In the case of a hyperplane arrangement, the partial order of chambers is defined by the the set of hyperplanes which separates a chamber from the base chamber.
-However, we can not apply this argument to the $g$-fan (since it is not necessary a hyperplane arrangement) and hence all previous results in \cite{Re2,Re3} need to be shown in our setting.
-In particular, we give a bijection between shards of $\Sigma(A)$ and join-irreducible elements of $\C(A)$.
-Moreover, we provide a canonical join representations in terms of shrads.
+However, we can not apply this argument to the $g$-fan (since it is not necessary a hyperplane arrangement) and hence many previous results in \cite{Re3,Re4} need to be shown in our setting.
+In particular, we will give a bijection between shards of $\Sigma(A)$ and join-irreducible elements of $\C(A)$.
+Moreover, we will provide a canonical join representation in terms of shards.

 First we prepare some terminology.